Anatomical Gifts Program

 Arnold S. Fabricant, M.D., Medical Director

 Anatomical dissection plays an important role in modern medical education and research.
-Dartmouth Medical School (DMS), through its Anatomical Gifts Program, accepts body donations from persons who desire to leave their bodies to medical science and education.
+The Geisel School of Medicine at Dartmouth (Geisel), through its Anatomical Gifts Program, accepts body donations from persons who desire to leave their bodies to medical science and education.

 Donors must be 21 or older.
 They must reside in, and death must occur in New Hampshire or Vermont.

 We only accept body donations from individuals who have personally registered with us in advance of death.

 The Anatomical Gift Authorization is not a contract.
 It is a document that declares your wish to have your body donated to the Geisel School of Medicine.
 Three (3) members of your family or other responsible parties should witness your signature on this document.
 Since signatures are required on the original document, we cannot process requests electronically.
 Please call the office (603.650.1636) if you would like us to send you the forms in the mail.

 When we receive your completed forms, we will send you a wallet size card to carry and two copies of the Anatomical Gifts Authorization.
 Please keep one copy in your records and give the other to your family members or other responsible parties.

 Yes.
 Please notify us in writing that you wish to withdraw from the program.